 Many feel that the Escalatory Clause creates a gray area in negotiations.
 There are those who feel it is unethical and an “ugly” way to negotiate.
 Some State and Local Boards have banned the use of Escalation Clauses, so you need to know the rules and laws in your area.
 Be sure that any form used in your transaction is legal and approved in your area.
 Any addendum that is created for use in a real estate contract should be prepared by an attorney.

 **Disclaimer: Please note, I am not an attorney and am not acting as an attorney or providing this form for use in a real estate transaction in your area.
-This is just an example of an Escalation Clause I have seen used so that you can see an example of it.
+This is just an example of an Escalation Clause in Florida that I have seen used so that you can see an example of it.

 Good luck with your transaction!